Sonatine (1993 film): Reception

-As soon as 1995, Takeshi Kitano played the role of a yakuza in American director Robert Longo's SF thriller, Johnny Mnemonic.
-In North America Sonatine was released in theaters in April 1998 and Quentin Tarantino released a subtitled video edition in 2000 as part of his Rolling Thunder Pictures collection.
-The same year, Kitano was convinced by his producer to go in the United States where he filmed his first (and last) film outside Japan.
-Brother was shot in Los Angeles with an American crew and local actors including Omar Epps.
+As soon as 1995, Takeshi Kitano played the role of a yakuza in American director Robert Longo's cyberpunk thriller, Johnny Mnemonic.
+In North America, Sonatine was released in theaters in April 1998 and Quentin Tarantino released a subtitled video edition in 2000 as part of his Rolling Thunder Pictures collection.
+The same year, Kitano was convinced by his producer to go to the United States, where he filmed his first (and last) film outside Japan.
+Brother was shot in Los Angeles with an American crew and local actors, including Omar Epps.
 In an interview, Kitano admitted he was not fully satisfied with the final result of Brother and that he regretted his "Hollywood" adventure which was supposed to bring him a broader audience with a higher exposure.
 Kitano confessed he had no intention of shooting outside Japan any more.

 Awards

 Sonatine won the Cariddi D'oro award for Best Film at the 1993 Taormina Film Fest.
 Aya Kokumai received the Best New Encouragement award at the 3rd Japan Film Professional Awards for her performance.
 The film's soundtrack won the Japanese Academy Award for Music in 1994.
 In 1995, it was awarded Critic's Choice at the Festival du Film Policier de Cognac.